 Want to learn more about getting international visitors to your content?
 Watch this video:

 Who Should Use Hreflang Code Attributes?

-This could include having your entire site content translated into different languages, just portions of it translated, or indicating that you have alternate versions of your site with other currencies.
+- Indicating that you have alternate versions of your site with other currencies.

 SEO and More: Benefits of Proper Use of Hreflang Tags

 If you’re selling online or regularly producing content, you already know there’s a whole world of customers out there.
 As we’ve already discussed, hreflang can help you meet these audiences by “speaking” their language.